cryspen/hacl-packages/Readme.md

 ### Dependencies
 Tests require the [nlohmann_json] package to read json test files.
+CMake takes care of pulling and building the package.

 ## Code Style
 Handwritten C and CPP code is formatted with the Mozilla clang-format style.